Shop Small, Local Businesses Inside Grand Central Terminal

 Dutch artist Judith Haas creates jewelry and fine art using gold, silver, bronze, and semi-precious stones.
-Her work is characterized by finely crafted textures and unfinished surfaces in contrast with colorful patinas that reflect her passion for art and design history and the industrial environment surrounding her Williamsburg, Brooklyn studio.
+Her work is characterized by finely crafted textures and unfinished surfaces, in contrast with colorful patinas that reflect her passion for art and design history, as well as the industrial environment surrounding her Williamsburg, Brooklyn studio.

 Loella Medina is a line of intricate yet delicate jewelry designs inspired in part by Loella’s Caribbean heritage and travels but mostly by her desire to create something timeless and beautiful.
 Her designs, featuring rich textures and drool-worthy gems, are made to subtly captivate attention.
 Stop by her Graybar Passage kiosk to check out her weekly new offerings.
 We will be happy to help you find the right piece of jewelry for you!